kealmcking/Combat-Ready-AI-Sandbox-UE-5.7/README.md

 ## **Project Overview**

 This project is a focused gameplay AI sandbox built in Unreal Engine 5 using C++.
-It explores NPC awareness, decision making, and behavior flow in a combat-oriented context.
+It explores NPC awareness, memory, and behavior flow in a combat-oriented context.
 The goal is not to ship a full game, but to design a clear, extensible, and debuggable AI architecture suitable for complex RPG-style encounters.

-The project emphasizes system design, behavior clarity, and iteration over visual polish.
+The project emphasizes system design, behavior clarity, and iteration over visual polish, with a strong focus on readable decision logic and reactive behavior.

 ---